Skip to content

 4. Computes graph metrics for each module: rdep_count (how many project modules import this one), dep_count (how many modules this one imports), rcall_count (how many functions across the project call any function in this module).

-5. Stores per-file git blob SHAs (file_shas) so incremental rebuilds can identify exactly which files changed.
+5. Stores per-file git blob SHAs (file_shas) for .py, .rst, and docs/**/*.md files so incremental rebuilds can identify exactly which files changed.

 The query CLI (scan-query)